SoftGoat/IOT/README.md

 ## Smart Train Seating Project by : Boaz Maron, Zohar Abramovich, Libi Kogan

 ## Details about the project
+Modern train systems often face boarding delays caused by uneven passenger distribution along the platform.
+Our project is a real-time train seat monitoring system that uses an ESP32 DevKit V1 and an HC-SR04 ultrasonic sensor to detect seat occupancy and display the results on a web interface.

 ## Folder description :